mattermost/mattermost-handbook/company/about-mattermost/business-model.md

 Many of these organizations are facing three critical challenges:

-**Stagnant and declining developer productivity in post-remote environments.** While many technical organizations accelerated productivity in the initial move to remote work--decreasing commute time, onsite logistics, and interruptions--many post-remote environments now suffer from gaps in clarity and alignment that in-office environments provided in the past.
+**Flat or declining developer productivity in post-remote environments.** While many technical organizations accelerated productivity in the initial move to remote work--decreasing commute time, onsite logistics, and interruptions--many post-remote environments now suffer from gaps in clarity and alignment that in-office environments provided in the past.
 The context created by in-person meetings, hallway conversations, war rooms--and even by physical whiteboards and post-it notes--continues to degrade in many organizations.
 Digital substitutes across meeting organization, note taking, workplace messaging, incident response, and project management have exploded as point solutions.
 They served as life rafts during the pandemic, but the misfit of teams, tools and workflows is now becoming an overwhelming tax--copy and pasting, inconsistent formatting, unclear access controls, redundancy of information, and the breakage of flow.

-**Increasing vendor lock-in and outage exposure.** In many organizations the acceleration to cloud has dramatically increased vendor-dependency, data lock-in, and exposure to the business disruption.
+**Increasing complexity, vendor lock-in and outage exposure.** In many organizations the acceleration to cloud has dramatically increased vendor-dependency, data lock-in, and exposure to the business disruption.
 In some cases, there is risk of both a company’s technical infrastructure and online collaboration tools going down at the same time when they are outsourced to the same vendor, or share dependencies--especially cloud dependencies.
 These risks may be dramatically heightened with remote work if incident response teams don’t have either a secure physical location to work on mitigations, or online collaboration tools independent of the underlying outage.
 Moreover, as cloud vendors control more and more of their customer’s data and operations, businesses have fewer options to hold vendors accountable.

 **Gaps in workplace satisfaction for technical talent.** Acceleration in remote hiring coupled with a surge in global demand has made staffing developer organizations an unprecedented challenge.
 Workplace satisfaction is now more important than ever as a leading indicator of organizational success.
 Satisfaction includes both conceptual factors, such as opportunities for impact, connection and growth, and concrete factors such as the technologies and tools teams get to operate.
 Winning on workplace satisfaction in conceptual and concrete factors is a leading indicator of meeting the capacity needs of digital operations organizations, which is a leading factor to market relevance.